cromlyngames/roll_for_hooves/roll_a_demon.md

 This table is to help if you want inpsiration for more motivated demon characters to help drive the game forward.

-Roll two six sided dice and choose according to the coordinates you rolled.
+High level table: Roll one six sided dice three times.

-High level table:

 Roll | Demonic Circle | Motivation | Motif